microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-00.md

 While majority of the Azure CLI examples in the Microsoft documentation work fine locally on Windows, as you search the web for examples of how to use the Azure CLI, the examples frequently show Azure CLI commands used in Bash shell scripts.
 Bash shell scripts **will not run** in the Windows Command Prompt or PowerShell Console.

-For this reason, we recommend using Windows Subsystem for Linux for interacting with the Azure CLI.
+For this reason, we recommend using WSL for interacting with the Azure CLI.
 This means you should install the Azure CLI within your WSL environment by following the instructions for the Linux distro you are using.

+**NOTE:** If you have previously installed the Azure CLI on Windows, and then re-install it in WSL, you will have two installations of the Azure CLI on your workstation.
+You should ensure the PATH environment variable in WSL is set to use the Azure CLI instance installed in WSL, not the instance installed on Windows.

 ## Description